 - Improved student organization and management of work and learning

 - Efficient and timely feedback from teacher to student

 - Improved classroom routines and efficiency

-The district will continue to explore devices in search of technology that best serves the changing educational needs of our learning community.
+The District will continue to explore devices in search of technology that best serves the changing educational needs of our learning community.
 The iPad evaluation efforts are ongoing.

 Students might indicate unexpected results in a science lab, or a teacher could record a quick video explaining how a student made a mistake in a science calculation.
 Students and teachers report this type of feedback to be more meaningful and significant.
 Many teachers now also complete a cursory review of assignments and homework before class starts, so they can make adjustments on the fly for a concept the students may not have understood the previous day.

-Teachers also indicate that iPads increase student preparation for class and a reduce the time students and teachers need to spend on organizational tasks.
+Teachers also indicate that iPads increase student preparation for class and reduce the time students and teachers need to spend on organizational tasks.
 Teachers are able to cover more content, and explore topics on a deeper, more meaningful level.